Avocados and Your Heart

 Eat more fruits & vegetable for a heart-healthy diet

 Stroke and high blood pressure – How can the nutrients in avocados help!

 The fifth leading cause of death in men is stroke, and one of the most common causes of stroke is high blood pressure, which puts unnecessary stress on blood vessel walls.
 A diet that is low in salt and rich in vegetables, fruits and low-fat dairy products may help lower blood pressure.

 The Dietary Guidelines for Americans recommend consuming a diet that's rich in potassium, which blunts the effect of salt on blood pressure and may also reduce the risk of developing kidney stones and possibly bone loss as we get older.
-One ounce of avocado (1/5 of a medium avocado) provides 140 g of potassium or 4% of the recommended Daily Value (DV).
+Fifty grams of avocado (1/3 of a medium avocado) provides 250 g of potassium or 6% of the recommended Daily Value (DV).

 - Knowing which fats raise LDL (bad) cholesterol and which ones don't is the first step in lowering your risk of heart disease.
 In addition to the LDL produced naturally by your body, saturated fat, trans-fatty acids and dietary cholesterol can also raise blood cholesterol.
 Monounsaturated fats and polyunsaturated fats appear to not raise LDL cholesterol.

 - Cholesterol can't dissolve in the blood.
 It has to be transported to and from the cells by carriers called lipoproteins.
 Low-density lipoprotein, or LDL, is known as "bad" cholesterol.
 High-density lipoprotein, or HDL, is known as "good" cholesterol.